carvoyant/api-documentation/source/api-reference/resources/event-subscription.rst

 DELETE
 ------

 Marks a subscription for deletion.
 The system will purge the subscription after a set amount of time.
-These are not immediately deleted because doing so would also delete the history of EventNotifications for this subscription.
+These are not immediately deleted because doing so would also delete the history of :doc:`event-notification` s for this subscription.

 *Query Paths*